-Installing Root Certificates
+Installing The Root Certificate

-Before you begin, ensure the following:
+Before you begin, ensure that:

-- You must be logged in to the user account with which SupportAssist was installed.

-- You must have administrator privileges.

-- The SupportAssist service must be running.
+- You are logged in using the user account with which SupportAssist was installed. - You have administrator privileges. - The SupportAssist service is running. - You have exported the certificate file.
+See Exporting The Root Certificate.